Arezoosalarpour/CMPT980-LLVM-Update3/README.md

 ## Main Results

+## Main Results

-- Variants A and C lower to a single `vpshufb`.
+- Variants A, B, and C lower to a single `vpshufb`.
-- Variant B remains unchanged as the control case.
+- The existing `combine_and_pshufb` case also lowers to one `vpshufb`.
-- The final comparison found no assembly changes in 70 unrelated functions.
+- The final comparison found no assembly changes in the other 70 existing functions.
-- The regression and semantic tests passed.
+- The primary FileCheck configurations, broader regression tests, and semantic tests passed.
-- The function's `.text` size decreased from 11 bytes to 10 bytes.
+- The target function’s `.text` size decreased from 11 bytes to 10 bytes.
 - The `llvm-mca` results showed that the preferred representation depends on the target CPU.
 - The broader investigation evaluated 105 additional masks.

 ## Main Files